 Part-Time: 10 hrs./wk.

 |Part-Time Courses||Full-Stack Flex, Cybersecurity, Data Science, UX/UI Bootcamp|

 You’ll want to take the time to find out where your bootcamp classes take place.
 Having to haul yourself across town to attend classes, especially in addition to working a job or spending time with your family, can be a pain and might discourage you from enrolling.
 That’s why you should look for a school that offers classes at a location convenient for you.
 It can make all the difference in your classroom performance.

 You’ll attend UC Irvine bootcamp classes at the Continuing Education Building on the main UCI campus.
 The five-story building has twenty-three classrooms and the most up-to-date technology, and the school itself is centrally located and easy to reach for most local residents.
 You’ll find plenty of nearby parking and can purchase a garage pass while you attend school.

 UC Irvine Boot Camp Review

 UC Irvine coding bootcamp gets top marks on school-review websites.
-Course Report scores for the bootcamp average out to 4.28 stars out of 5, and Switchup reviewers’ average rating is 4.3 out of 5.
-The bootcamp curriculum got many favorable mentions, and the skills the school impressed upon its students got plenty of comments, as well.
+The bootcamp curriculum gets many favorable mentions, and the skills the school impressed upon its students get plenty of comments, as well.

 One reviewer appreciated the constant fast pace, which gave her a taste of what to expect in a professional software development environment.
 They enjoyed the care that the bootcamp took to curate the subjects to provide the best material for programming success.
 Another reviewer liked UC Irvine bootcamps’ tutoring system, which is available to any student who needs some extra assistance.